MicrosoftDocs/powerapps-docs/powerapps-docs/gateway-reference.md

 It is recommended that you whitelist the IP addresses, for your data region, in your firewall.
 You can download the [Microsoft Azure Datacenter IP list](https://www.microsoft.com/download/details.aspx?id=41653), which is updated weekly.

+> [!NOTE]
-**Note:** In the Azure Datacenter IP list, addresses are listed in [CIDR notation](http://whatismyipaddress.com/cidr).
+> In the Azure Datacenter IP list, addresses are listed in [CIDR notation](http://whatismyipaddress.com/cidr).
 For example, 10.0.0.0/24 doesn't mean 10.0.0.0 through 10.0.0.24.

 Here is a listing of the fully qualified domain names used by the gateway.